ijlyttle/shinychord/README.md

 }
 ```

-Over the next few sections, show how the parts of the template are filled out so that we end with a complete shinychord.
+Over the next few sections, we show how the parts of the template are filled out so that we end with a complete shinychord.

 ### Naming function